MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-hana/overview.md

    By default, the port number is set to support a single container database.
 If your SAP HANA database can contain more than one multitenant database container, select **Multi-container system database (30013)**.
 If you want to connect to a tenant database or a database with a non-default instance number, select **Custom** from the **Port** drop-down menu.

    If you're connecting to an SAP HANA database from Power BI Desktop, you're also given the option of selecting either **Import** or **DirectQuery**.
-The example in this article uses **Import**, which is the default (and the only process for Excel).
+The example in this article uses **Import**, which is the default (and the only mode for Excel).
 For more information about connecting to the database using DirectQuery in Power BI Desktop, see [Connect to SAP HANA data sources by using DirectQuery in Power BI](https://docs.microsoft.com/power-bi/connect-data/desktop-directquery-sap-hana).

    If you select **Advanced options**, you can also enter an SQL statement.
 For more information on using this SQL statement, see [Import data from a database using native database query](../../native-database-query.md).